Non-Clustered Index in SQL Server with Examples

 What is SQL Server Non-Clustered Index?

-In the Non-Clustered Index, the arrangement of data in the index page or table will be different from the arrangement of data in the actual table.
-The data is stored in one place and the index is stored in another place.
-Moreover, the index will have pointers to the storage location of the actual data.
+In the Non-Clustered Index, the arrangement of data in the index table will be different from the arrangement of data in the actual table.
+The data is stored in one place and the index table is stored in another place.
+Moreover, the index table will have pointers to the storage location of the actual data.

-In order to understand this better, please have a look at the following diagram which shows the B-Tree structure of the non-clustered index.
-Both clustered and the non-clustered index has the same B-Tree structure (i.e. having the Root Node, Intermediate Node, and Leaf Nodes).
+In order to understand SQL Server Non-Clustered Indexes in a better way, please have a look at the following diagram which shows the pictorial representation of the B-Tree structure of a non-clustered index in SQL Server.
+Both clustered and the non-clustered index has the same B-Tree structure (i.e. having the Root Node, Intermediate Node (Non-Leaf Node), and Leaf Nodes).
 The only difference between the clustered and non-clustered index is how the leaf nodes are worked.
-In the case of the Clustered Index, the leaf node has the actual data.
+In the case of a Clustered Index, the leaf node holds the actual data.
 On the other hand, the non-clustered index leaf-node has a Row Identifier (RID), and this Row ID pointing to different things based on the situations.

 If your table does not have a clustered index, then the Row Identifier (RID) of the non-clustered index pointing to the heap table.
 A heap table is nothing but a table without indexes.
 In the heap table, it will search record row by row until it finds the data.